 - 10. Under the 1969 Law, BAs are established in each province.4 The BAs register all attorneys working in their respective provinces and may decide on disbarring them.
 Membership in the BAs is mandatory, in the sense that it is a pre-requisite for rendering legal services and practicing law in Turkish courts (Articles 63 and 66 of the 1969 Law).
 If an attorney moves to practice in another province, he or she has to re-register with the BA of that province (Article 68).
-Thus, under the law as it stood before the 2020 amendments, membership in BAs was based on a purely geographical principle. - 11.
-The BAs (through their governing bodies) perform important functions vis-à-vis attorneys: they admit lawyers to the bar (see Article 7), organise mandatory trainings for young lawyers ("apprenticeships" see Article 15 et seq.), register partnerships (Article 44), decide on disciplinary cases (see Article 103 et seq.), advise attorneys on ethical obligations, mediate between attorneys and between attorneys and their clients (Article 95), and may impose disciplinary sanctions on attorneys, including temporary prohibitions to practice or definitive disbarments (Article 136). - 12.
-Under Article 76, BAs are "operating on the basis of democratic principles".
-That means that attorneys participate in the General Assembly of the BA which elects the governing bodies of the BA (the President, the Management Board, the Disciplinary Board, etc. see Articles 89, 90 and 104), by secret vote, and decides certain other questions (for example, decides on the amount of the BA admission fees see Article 81).
-Every attorney must pay dues to support the their professional activities, to ensure the development of the profession in keeping with common interests, to safeguard professional discipline and ethics in order to ensure integrity and trust in relations among its members and with the public; their organs shall be elected by secret ballot by their members in accordance with the procedure set forth in the law, and under judicial supervision.
+Thus, under the law as it stood before the 2020 amendments, membership in BAs was based on a purely geographical principle, without any possibility of sub-division within a province. - 11.
+The BAs (through their governing bodies) perform important functions vis-à-vis attorneys: they admit lawyers to the bar (see Article 7), organise mandatory trainings for young lawyers ("apprenticeships" see Article 15 et seq.), register partnerships (Article 44), decide on disciplinary cases (see Article 103 et seq.), advise attorneys on ethical obligations, mediate between attorneys and between attorneys and their clients (Article 95), and may impose disciplinary sanctions on attorneys, including temporary prohibitions to practice or definitive disbarments (Article 136).

+"Public professional organisations and their higher organisations are public corporate bodies established by law, with the objectives of meeting the common needs of the members of a given profession, to facilitate their professional activities, to ensure the development of the profession in keeping with common interests, to safeguard professional discipline and ethics in order to ensure integrity and trust in relations among its members and with the public; their organs shall be elected by secret ballot by their members in accordance with the procedure set forth in the law, and under judicial supervision.